Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication

 The expert-moderated curation workflow serves as a mechanism for formalizing experimental knowledge.
-Through domain expert review, parameter definitions, categorical boundaries, and standards for reporting sufficiency are systematically evaluated and refined, providing a framework for translating fragmented literature into a more coherent and interoperable knowledge graph with consistent semantics.
+Through domain expert review, parameter definitions, categorical boundaries, and standards for reporting sufficiency are systematically evaluated and refined, translating fragmented literature into a coherent, interoperable knowledge graph with consistent and reproducible semantics.

-By embedding FAIR principles at its core, the infrastructure provides support for reproducibility in electrospinning research.
-Reproducibility is strengthened by a shared infrastructure that requires structured, normalized data as a condition of contribution, and enables forms of meta-scientific inquiry in which researchers can systematically audit parameter spaces, identify under-explored experimental regimes, and detect reporting inconsistencies across studies, making the collective experimental output of the field an object of study in itself.
+By embedding FAIR principles at its core, the infrastructure fundamentally changes the reproducibility equation in electrospinning research.
+Reproducibility is supported by a shared infrastructure that requires structured, normalized data as a condition of contribution, enabling new forms of meta-scientific inquiry — researchers can systematically audit parameter spaces, identify under-explored experimental regimes, and detect reporting inconsistencies across studies, making the collective experimental output of the field an object of study in itself.

-The platform provides a framework for data-driven modeling.
-By aggregating a systematically diverse, consistently structured corpus that includes failure outcomes, it can lower the barrier for the community to develop models for prediction, inverse design, and classification, shifting the research challenge from data wrangling to model innovation.
-As demonstrated in a recent surrogate-based inverse design framework for targeted fiber morphology \cite{Mahdian2026InverseDesign}, such approaches stand to benefit directly from the structured, failure-inclusive corpora that this platform is designed to provide.
+The platform provides the necessary substrate for robust, generalizable data-driven modeling.
+By aggregating a systematically diverse, consistently structured corpus that includes failure outcomes, it lowers the barrier for the community to develop models for prediction, inverse design, and classification — shifting the research challenge from data wrangling to model innovation, and allowing approaches such as surrogate-based inverse design for targeted fiber morphology \cite{Mahdian2026InverseDesign} to reach their full potential.

 As of now, community contribution to the platform remains in its early stages, and expert moderation — while necessary for data quality — introduces a manual bottleneck that may constrain ingestion rates at scale.
 Although morphological image evidence is linked to experimental records, automated image analysis is not yet integrated; quantitative feature extraction from SEM images currently relies on manual interpretation.
 In addition, morphology representation remains an evolving component of the system.
 Cogni-EMCV provides a structured, machine-readable vocabulary for key morphological descriptors, enabling consistent annotation within the current infrastructure.
 However, the diversity and complexity of electrospun fiber structures motivate further development toward more expressive representations, including expanded descriptor coverage, hierarchical relationships between features, and standardized annotation protocols.